cfsengineering/CEASIOMpy/ceasiompy/SU2Run/README.md

 :warning: The mesh convergence should also be checked.
 If you use a mesh too coarse, the aerodynamic coefficients might be far from the values you would expect with a finer mesh.

+For unsteady simulations, it uses by default time marching : DUAL_TIME_STEPPING-2ND_ORDER.

 ## More information

 * [SU2 website](https://su2code.github.io/)